SFTtech/openage/doc/media/openage/blendmask_format_spec.md

 **Format Version:** 1

-The openage blendmask format is a plaintext configuration file format for defining a blending pattern table using alpha masks.
+The openage blendmask format is a plaintext configuration file format for defining a blending pattern using alpha masks.
+A blendmask defines a table of directional filters to blend a terrain texture into another texture.
+Standard tiles have 8 directional edges where they can border other textures.
+Thus, there are `2^8 = 256` total combinations which can be used as filters.

 All attributes start with a defined keyword followed by parameter values.
 Some parameters have default values and are optional.
 The preferred file extension is